 interest throughout, theoretical rather than purely practical in its intended function, and polemical or at least expository in a context where defense of one view among alternatives is appropriate

 The site is an expanded version of the Bibliography which appeared as Volume I of Encyclopedia of Indian Philosophies.
 There have been three printed editions of this Bibliography: 1st edition 1970, 2nd revised edition 1983, and 3rd revised edition 1995.
-This electronic version is continuously corrected and updated, and any help you can give us in this regard will be appreciated.
-(The Acknowledgement page contains the contact information.)
+This electronic version is occasionally corrected and updated, and the date below shows the latest version.

 You can view the site either with or without diacritical markings.
 It is more easily searched without diacritics; and to be viewed with diacritics, you may have to adjust your browser.